Giant Dipole Resonance and Related Spin-dependent Excitations

-The found states are of mixed nature.
-However, as a rule, based on the results of the previous section, it is possible to trace the origin of each solution.
-Where possible, we will indicate the predominant contribution (IS -- isoscalar, IV -- isosector, SS -- spin-scalar, SV -- spin-vector, SF -- spin-flip).
+The found states are of a complicated nature.
+However, based on the results of the previous section, it is possible to trace the origin of each solution.
+Further we will indicate the predominant contributions (IS, IV, SS, SV, SF).

-Now we repeat the calculations for $K=1$, this time taking into account the spin-orbital potential.
-In this case, the dynamics of spin-scalar variables $\bar\R^+_\mu$, $\bar\P^+_\mu$, $\R^+_\mu$, $\P^+_\mu$ is coupled with the dynamics of spin-vector and spin-flip variables.
-The characteristic equation of the set of equations (\ref{mu=1(12)}) has six eigenvalues.
-They are shown in the Table~\ref{tab1x}.
-The reduced excitations probabilities of electric and magnetic $1^-$ transitions are calculated for each solution.
-The dipole strength constants has been calculated following the scheme outlined above (see Section~\ref{sGDRK1}).
+The characteristic equation of the set (\ref{mu=0(E)}) describing $K^\pi=0^-$ {\bf electric} excitations has four eigenvalues.
+The $E10$ strength is calculated for each state.

-The inclusion of the spin-orbit potential leads to the negligible increase in the GDR energy from 16.28 MeV to 16.37 MeV (or from 16.16 MeV to 16.25 MeV) and to the decrease of the $E1$ strength about 1$\%$, i.e. the GDR is weakly sensitive to a spin-orbital potential.
-Zeroing the excitation energy of CMM gives an exhaustion of the dipole EWSR~(\ref{SRE1}) of 98.73\%.
+Results of calculations are shown in the Table~\ref{tab4}.
+As before, two methods are used to eliminate the excitation of the center of mass motion.
+The 13.19 (13.01) MeV state is the $K^\pi=0^-$ branch of GDR determined by the dynamics of spin-scalar variables $\bar\R_0^+$, $\bar\P_0^+$.